CondensedMilk7/countryfetch-deno/README.md

 ## Contribution

 I will add new features when I have time, but you don't have to wait - add them yourself!
-Submit pull requests, or fork it and make it your own alltogether.
+Fork it and submit pull requests.